-- 1. Return the case to the Title IX Coordinator or a Deputy Title IX Coordinator, with instructions for further investigation, if applicable, and consideration by the same or a different Administrative Panel; the decision about the composition of the panel, which shall be at the sole discretion of the appellate official; or - 2.
-Return the case to the Title IX Coordinator or a Deputy Title IX Coordinator with instructions to appoint a different Administrative Panel to review the case.
+- Return the case to the Title IX Coordinator or a Deputy Title IX Coordinator with instructions for further investigation, if applicable, and consideration by the same or a different Administrative Hearing Panel; the decision about the composition of the panel remains at the sole discretion of the appellate official; or - Return the case to the Title IX Coordinator or a Deputy Title IX Coordinator with instructions to appoint a different Administrative Hearing Panel to review the case.

-Absent extenuating circumstances, the appellate official will notify the Complainant and Respondent of the appeal decision (i.e., whether the grounds for appeal have been adequately established) simultaneously in writing within fifteen (15) business days of receiving the appeal and will notify the Title IX Coordinator or a Deputy Title IX Coordinator in writing of instructions for any further action.
+Absent extenuating circumstances, the appellate official will notify the Complainant and Respondent of the appeal decision (i.e., whether the grounds for appeal have been adequately established) simultaneously and in writing within fifteen (15) business days of receiving the appeal and will notify the Title IX Coordinator or a Deputy Title IX Coordinator in writing of instructions for any further action.
+All decisions by the appellate official are final.